-Helicopter services - The Company's principal customers - international, independent and major integrated energy companies and government agencies - charter its helicopters primarily to transport personnel to, from and between onshore bases and offshore production platforms, drilling rigs and other installations.
+Helicopter services - The Company's principal customers - international, independent and major integrated energy companies and government agencies- charter its helicopters primarily to transport personnel to, from and between onshore bases and offshore production platforms, drilling rigs and other installations.
 Revenues from helicopter services is recognized when the performance obligation is satisfied over time based on contractual rates as the related services are performed.
 A performance obligation arises under contracts with customers to render services.
 Operating revenues is derived mainly from fixed-term contracts with the Company's customers.
-A small portion of the Company's offshore energy customer revenues is derived from providing services on an "ad-hoc" basis.
-The Company's fixed-term contracts typically have original terms of one to five years for offshore energy contracts and up to ten years for government services contracts (subject to provisions permitting early termination by its customers).
+A small portion of the Company's oil and gas customer revenues is derived from providing services on an "ad-hoc" basis.
+The Company's fixed-term contracts typically have original terms of one year to five years (subject to provisions permitting early termination by its customers).
+The Company accounts for services rendered separately if they are distinct and the service is separately identifiable from other items provided to a customer and if a customer can benefit from the services rendered on its own or with other resources that are readily available to the customer.